Terms and Conditions of Use

 — Submission of articles via OJS Instances of a Publication Website.

-4- Conditions and accession conditions to the Mersenne Website and Publication Websites
+4- Terms and Conditions of access to the Mersenne Website and Publication Websites

-All the content on the Centre Mersenne is published in open access mode via the Mersenne Website and the Publication Websites.
+All the Mersenne Website content is published in Open Access via the Mersenne Website and the Publication Websites.

 4.2.
 Submission of articles through an OJS Instance

 The User can submit an article to the Publisher of his/her choice.

 To submit an article, the User uses the OJS Instance attached to the Publisher of the chosen Publication.

 The User creates an account and definespersonal credentials (username and password).
 The validity period of this account is not limited.